Investor Terms and Conditions

 12.1 SF expressly prohibits the use of the Platform by the Investor for any purpose, which may be unlawful in the United Kingdom.

-12.2 The Investor agrees to keep Shadow Foundr Ltd, Goji and GCS/GCEN indemnified against any claim, loss, liability, damages or expenses on a full and unqualified indemnity basis arising out of any misuse by the Investor of any part of the Platform or any information embodied in it.
+12.2 The Investor agrees to keep Shadow Foundr Ltd, Goji and GC Partners Group / GCEN indemnified against any claim, loss, liability, damages or expenses on a full and unqualified indemnity basis arising out of any misuse by the Investor of any part of the Platform or any information embodied in it.

 12.3 Failure by SF to take action in respect of any breach by the Investor of these Terms and Conditions shall not prevent SF from taking future action in respect of the same breach or any other breach by the Investor of these conditions, unless the SF agrees to the contrary in writing.